BitcoinDesign/Guide/guide/foundations/principles.md

 **Do**
-- Take safeguarding of users funds seriously
+- Take safeguarding of users' funds seriously
 - Strive for no loss of funds, whether by negligence or theft
 - Provide suitable private key management schemes for beginners
 - Offer progressive security and upgrade paths